---

 Times are in milliseconds unless units are specified.

-• interval: The time between connectivity checks.
+* `interval`: The time between connectivity checks.
 There should be a balance between the interval and the grace period.
-If it’s long and your grace_period shorter than your app’s startup time, health check will take too long adding you your deployment time.
+If interval is long and grace_period is shorter than your app's startup time, the health check will take too long, adding to your deployment time.

-• method: The HTTP method to be used for the check.
+* `method`: The HTTP method to be used for the check.
+If omitted, the default is `get`.

 image = "curlimages/curl"